A co-operative art school?

 - INTERVIEWS with activists and participants in alternative art education and co-operatives on their insights, questions and advice on the potential structure and organisation of a co-operative art school, the future of alternative art education and higher education more broadly, working methods in group environments, discoveries and challenges they have encountered

-- MEETING for everyone who interested to help develop and establish a co-operative art school, more info coming soon
+- MEETING for everyone who interested to help develop and establish a co-operative art school, please join the mailing list for updates

 What is a co-operative?